jkrumbiegel/Chain.jl/README.md

-# PipelessPipes
+# Chain.jl

-> For pipes that get out of your way
+Even more convenient than pipes.

 ## Summary

-PipelessPipes defines the `@_` macro.
+Chain.jl defines the `@chain` macro.
 It takes a start value and a `begin ... end` block of expressions.

 The result of each expression is fed into the next one using one of two rules: